VL97/Practical-Time-series-R/README.md

-Practical Time series analysis from course.
+My code templates for Practical Time series analysis using R from coursera.